MilonMorshed/k3d/README.md

 Creating cluster in command line like this below

-k3d cluster create dev --registry-use k3d-my-registry --server 2 --agent 3
+# k3d cluster create dev --registry-use k3d-my-registry:49552 --servers 2 --agents 2

-when you create a cluster you will have $HOME/.kube/config file . you can talk to api server cat $HOME/.kube/config | grep -i dev kubectl get nodes kubectl get pods kubectl get ns
+when you create a cluster you will have $HOME/.kube/config file . you can talk to api server
+# cat $HOME/.kube/config | grep -i dev
+kubectl get nodes
+kubectl get pods
+kubectl get ns